gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 ---
 ### VNode

 The \[VNode\] (or a Virtual Node) is arguably one of the most important contributions from the work.
-It is an artificial node which is connected to <b>all</b> other nodes.
+It is an artificial node that is connected to <b>all</b> other nodes.
 The authors cite this paper<d-cite key="gilmer2017neuralmessagepassingquantum"></d-cite> as an empirical motivation, but a better intuition behind the concept is as a generalization of the \[CLS\] token widely used in NLP and Vision.
 <!-- The sharp reader will notice that this has an important implication on $b$ and $\phi$, because the \[VNode\] is connected to every node, -->

 $$